timjs02/Cellular_automata-app/README.md

 # Cellular Automata

 This project is dedicated to creating some Cellular automata that I personally find interesting.
-The goal is to simulate in 1-D, 2-D and eventually 3-D.
+The goal is to simulate in 1-D, 2-D and 3-D.
 <h4>Charasteristics of a Cellular automata (=CA):</h4>
 <ul>
     <li>A grid of cells (1-D, 2-D, 3-D)</li>